alliecatowo/portfolio/README.md

 - Node.js 16 or later
 - npm or yarn
-- A DigitalOcean account (for Directus hosting)
-- A Vercel account (for frontend hosting)
+- A DigitalOcean account (for hosting both frontend and Directus)

 ## Local Development Setup